 That said, protein is a nice to have, not a need to have when looking at cereals.
 Why?
 Because cereals are grain-based, they naturally won’t contain much protein unless they’re fortified.
 But that’s OK.
 That’s where milk can come in!
-Milk is a good source of protein, so it can tag-team with cereal to make it a more complete meal.
+Milk is a good source of protein (particularly if you choose fortified milk), so it can tag-team with cereal to make it a more complete meal.

 What to Look For in Your Milk

 Milk, luckily, is a little more straightforward.
 Here we are mainly looking at a few things: quality, sugar content, and protein.